Probabilistic Measures for Biological Adaptation and Resilience: Example: a Gradient-Driven Stochastic Differential Equation

-Consider the setup of process $X$ in \eqref{def:fullX} where $X_{\e,\t}$ is governed by equation \eqref{eq:gradientexample}.
-The disturbances to $\e$ and $\t$ are performed according to a protocol of invariance-perturbation-adaptation we now explain.
+The disturbances to $\e$ and $\t$ in system \eqref{eq:gradientexample} are performed according to a protocol of invariance-perturbation-adaptation we now explain.
 Suppose that `normal' operating conditions encoded in $\e_0,\t_0$ satisfy $\e_0 > \e_b(\t_0)$ so that there is only one equilibrium solution which, for the range of parameters considered here, is near $x=-1/2$ (see Figure \ref{fig:example}a).
 We will consider this as the preferred/most successful state of the system.
-The environmental perturbation $\e_0 \to \e_1$ is such that $\e_1 < \e_b(\t_0)$, inducing a bifurcation that creates a second stable equilibrium in the positive real line.
+The environmental perturbation $\e_0 \to \e_1$ is such that $\e_1 < \e_b(\t_0)$, inducing a pitchfork bifurcation that creates a second stable equilibrium in the positive real line.
 Paths of $X_{\e_1,\t_0}$ will then likely spend time in the basin of attraction of this second stable equilibrium, which we will presume is highly undesirable.

-The preference of the system for the stable equilibrium near $x = -1/2$ is encoded for this example in the success function $S$.
-We define
+The preference of $x=-1/2$ over the second equilibrium is is encoded for this example in the success function by defining

-Note that there is no general process dictating what the success function should be.
-It can be any observable of interest that quantifies the degree to which a system is successful.
-In principle, $S$ doesn't have to be positive, bounded or continuous for the definition of $R_\tau$ to make sense.
-For the derivations of Section \ref{sec:Practical} however, we suppose that $S \in \text{Dom}(\Lop_{\e,\t})$ in \eqref{def:LopB}, which typically contains only bounded, smooth functions.
+The value of $S(X(t))$ gives therefore an idea of how close the system is to `preferred' operating conditions.